hetsonii/hetsonii/README.md

 # 🔮 About Me:
-⚡ Passionate INFJ with Constant Development Trait, always seeking improvement and learning new things.
+⚡ Passionate INTP Logician with Constant Development Trait, always seeking improvement and learning new things.
 I am pursuing BTech with specialization in Computer Science and Technology at Chandubhai S. Patel Institute Of Technology, Charusat University, Changa.<br><br>🌱 My passion for learning new IT technologies has me exploring Offensive Security, Computer Networks, Virtualization, and System .<br><br>🔭 I have been a mentee in Microsoft's Cybersecurity Engage 2022 Program.
 I'm learning RedHat from RedHat Academy and working on my computer Networking skills.
 I'm Actively Participating in CTF Events. <br><br>💬 I love socializing!
 Ping me for a chat.

 <br />